Leadership Thought #460 – You Set The Tone in Your Organization

 - Do you send the message to those around you that you merely tolerate them?

-- Are you excited about customer service and doing excellent work?
+- Are you passionate about delivering exceptional customer service and producing outstanding work?

-- Are you staying focused on what’s most important?
+- Are you staying focused on what matters most?

 - Are you constantly being distracted and diverted by things of lesser importance?